ConorWilliams/libfork/docs/benchmarks/benchmarks/matmul.md

 ## Implementation

-The serial and libfork implementations use the same recursive split and base case.
-The libfork benchmark exposes each group of four independent quadrant products as tasks, joins them, then launches the four accumulating products.

 To avoid spending cubic time constructing a reference answer, the benchmark uses dense inputs with a cheap closed-form product: